EnriqueGS88/EnriqueGS88/README.md

 ## What I do

 Currently I'm working on three projects:
-- Tokenization of Real Estate documentation (not DeFi)
-- Usage of NFTs as online access gates
-- Tokenization of Carbon Credits
+- Carbon Credits
+- NFT-gated websites

 ## What I've done 👷‍♂️